geo-ant/varpro/README.md

 ## Introduction

 This crate uses a powerful algorithm for fitting so-called _separable_ model functions to data.
-It strives to provides both an easy to use interface with great performance, as well as an advanced interface for maximum performance.
+It strives to provide both an easy to use interface with great out-of-the-box performance, as well as an advanced interface for maximum performance.

 The lack of formulas on this  site makes it hard to dive deep, but a brief overview is provided in the next sections.
 [Refer to the documentation](https://docs.rs/varpro/)